whiteboxdev/library-defold-rendy/README.md

 # Defold Rendy

 **Note: I'm no longer active on this account, and therefore will not be maintaining or contributing to this project in the future.
-Please try the [Shutter](https://github.com/Klaleus/defold-shutter) library instead.
-It offers everything Rendy offers, but does it in a much cleaner and more contribution-friendly way.**
+Please try the improved [Shutter](https://github.com/Klaleus/defold-shutter) library instead.**

 Defold Rendy provides a versatile camera suite and render pipeline in a Defold game engine project.